hoangvictor/hoangvictor/README.md

 ### Hi there 👋

+- 🔭 At the moment, I hold positions in the financial industry as a data scientist and also a data engineer.

 <!--
 **hoangvictor/hoangvictor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.